An Autumn's Tale: Plot

-Jennifer Lee (Chung) travels from Hong Kong to New York City with plans to study with her boyfriend, Vincent (Chan).
-Samuel Pang (Chow) is a relative of Jennifer who arrives at the airport with two friends, Cow and Bull, to pick her up.
-Not comprehending the airport security officer, Pang shouts welcoming Japanese phrases in hopes of getting inside.
-Illegally parking his car at a no-parking zone, Pang rushes his friends to escort Jennifer from the airport.
+Jennifer Lee travels from Hong Kong to New York City with plans to study with her boyfriend, Vincent.
+Samuel Pang is a relative of Jennifer who arrives at the airport with two friends, Cow and Bull, to pick her up.
+Pang takes Jennifer to her apartment, and lets Jennifer know that she may stamp on the floor if she needs anything, as he lives downstairs.

-Arriving at her apartment, Pang introduces Jennifer to her room.
-He warns her to be careful using the fridge, as it is run by gas, which is constantly leaking, but his voice is muffled by a passing train.
-Pang leaves letting Jennifer know that she may stamp on the floor if she needs anything, as he lives downstairs.

 The next day, Jennifer wakes Pang up to have him show her how to take a train to meet Vincent.
-Pang jokes the train station is like a labyrinth and is dangerous for a girl like her to go there by herself.
-He insists on driving her to the train station.
-Waiting for Jennifer to change, he comments women are "cha bo", meaning trouble.
-Pang ridicules Jennifer for not knowing English.

-Waiting in the train station, she sees Vincent with a girl named Peggy (Cindy Ou).
-Anxiously, Jennifer attempts to hide from Vincent but is caught before she could walk out from him.
-Vincent did not expect to see Jennifer at the train station, or he would have not been to Boston to see a baseball game with his girlfriend.
-Vincent felt it was childish of Jennifer to travel to New York City to send him a box of dolls from Hong Kong.
+In the train station Jennifer sees Vincent with a girl named Peggy.
 Infuriated, Jennifer walks back to the car and throws the box of dolls onto the street.
 Pang's car runs over the dolls as they depart.

-Later that night, Pang answers a call from Vincent because Jennifer would not answer.
-He told Jennifer to meet with him for lunch at Silver Palace restaurant the next day.
-Coincidentally, Pang works as a busboy at the restaurant and overhears their conversations.
-After saving enough money, Jennifer meant to study in New York as a means to be with Vincent.
-Vincent tells Jennifer to explore the city and meet new people, rather than follow him everywhere.
-When he tells her this, she finds out he is leaving for Boston tomorrow.
+Later that night, Pang answers a call from Vincent.
+He tells Jennifer to meet with him for lunch at Silver Palace restaurant the next day.
+Pang works as a busboy at the restaurant and overhears their conversation.
+Jennifer means to study in New York to be with Vincent, but he tells Jennifer to explore the city and meet new people rather than follow him everywhere.
+She finds out he is leaving for Boston tomorrow.

-Depressed, Jennifer goes home and makes a pot of tea; the fridge is not closed properly.
+Depressed, Jennifer goes home and makes a pot of tea.
 Pang smells gas from upstairs and investigates; he finds a passed-out Jennifer.
 He takes her downstairs and has someone call the fire department.
 Seeing Jennifer lovesick for Vincent, Pang takes her out for a walk.